Image of a teacher smiling at a student. In the background, there is a globe with the caption “World Teachers” Day'

 • Half of all countries pay teachers less than other professions which require similar levels of qualifications.

-2025 Theme - Recasting Teaching as a Collaborative Profession
+2025 Theme - Recasting Teaching As A Collaborative Profession

 In light of the much-needed investment into the teaching profession, days like World Teachers' Day are essential in raising awareness and pushing for change.
 This year's theme focuses on the isolation that many teachers face and aims to improve the connectivity between education systems, schools, and societies.